Feature Grouping and Sparse Principal Component Analysis with Truncated Regularization: The Methods

 \begin{remark} A).
-As shown in~\citet{shen2012simultaneous}, the truncated $L_1$-function $\min(\frac{|\beta_l|}{\tau}, 1)$ can be regarded as a non-convex and non-smooth surrogate of $L_0$-function $I(\beta_l\neq 0)$ when $\tau \rightarrow 0$.
-Besides, the selection consistency can be achieved by the $L_0$-penalty and its surrogate---the truncated $L_1$-penalty~\citep{shen2013constrained,dai2021truncated}.
+The key point of the FGSPCA with $p_1(\cdot)$ and $p_2(\cdot)$ penalty functions can be viewed as performing feature selection and feature grouping simultaneously.
 B).
-The key point of the FGSPCA with $p_1(\cdot)$ and $p_2(\cdot)$ penalty functions can be viewed as performing feature selection and feature grouping simultaneously, while the sparse PCA model with $L_1$ penalty cannot keep this selection consistence.
+As shown in~\citet{shen2012simultaneous}, the truncated $\ell_1$-function $\min(\frac{|\beta_l|}{\tau}, 1)$ can be regarded as a non-convex and non-smooth surrogate of $\ell_0$-function $I(\beta_l\neq 0)$ when $\tau \rightarrow 0$.
+Besides, the selection consistency can be achieved by the $\ell_0$-penalty and its surrogate---the truncated $\ell_1$-penalty~\citep{shen2013constrained,dai2021truncated}.
+Therefore, the sparse PCA with $\ell_1$ penalty cannot achieve selection consistency.
+The intuition is that compared to the $\ell_1$ penalty, the truncated $\ell_1$ penalty is closer to the $\ell_0$ penalty and penalizes more aggressively with small coefficients preferred.
+Meanwhile, the truncated $\ell_1$-function $\min(\frac{|\beta_l|}{\tau}, 1)$ can be a good approximation of $\ell_1$-function as $\tau \rightarrow \infty$.
 C).
-One might use the $L_1$-function $|\beta_l|$ as a smooth approximation of $L_0$-function.
-However, the shrinkage bias tends to be larger as parameter size gets larger~\citep{wu2018general,yun2019trimming} as the $L_1$ penalty is proportional to the size of parameters.
-The smooth approximation $L_1$-function has the drawback that it produces biased estimates for large coefficients and lacks oracle selection property~\citep{fan2001variable,zhang2008sparsity}.
-D).
-Compared to the $L_1$ penalty, the truncated $L_1$ penalty is closer to the $L_0$ penalty and penalizes more aggressively with small coefficients preferred. \end{remark}
+One may use the $\ell_1$-function $|\beta_l|$ as a smooth approximation of $\ell_0$-function.
+However, the shrinkage bias tends to be larger as parameter size gets larger~\citep{wu2018general,yun2019trimming} since the $\ell_1$ penalty is proportional to the size of parameters.
+The smooth approximation, $\ell_1$-function, has the drawback of producing biased estimates for large coefficients and lacking oracle property~\citep{fan2001variable,zhang2008sparsity}. \end{remark}